 Puckchamp had fought their way up from Division II last year, to now confirming a top three placement in Eastern Europe after a stellar 6-1 season.

 TI10 champs Team Spirit is still a terrifying team, tearing through the Division to earn a 7-0 record.
 Even their single loss during the season proved how good they still are.

 Hellraisers and Virtus Pro will make up the third slot.
-Both teams now have a 4-3 record, and will need a tiebreaker to separate them.
+Both teams now have a 4-3 record, with Virtus Pro coming out on top in the tiebreaker.

 - Quincy Crew